 The Philips Sonicare Airfloss is a stylish and thoughtfully designed dental flosser which is incredibly intuitive to use.
-Unlike other water flossers on the market, it uses a unique combination of pressurized air and microdroplets of water to dislodge food particles and plaque from hard to reach areas.
+Unlike other water flossers on the market, it uses a unique combination of pressurized air and microdroplets of water to dislodge food particles and plaque from hard to reach areas (view on Amazon).

 Philips strives to improve people’s lives through meaningful innovation, and they have been doing that since 1891.
 If you’re looking for an established and reputable company, it doesn’t get much better than that.
 And their Sonicare Airfloss is proven to remove 5x more plaque than just brushing alone.